 6. San Miguel de Allende

-San Miguel de Allende is one of my favorite places to visit and definitely an amazing Mexican foodie destination!
+San Miguel de Allende is one of my favorite places to visit and definitely an amazing destination for trying Mexican cuisine.

 Also, it’s home to wonderful hot springs, which I highly recommend.